Internal Medicine

 Geriatric Equine Medicine

-Horse care is changing in Australia and we have an increased number of horses reaching their upper twenties and even thirties.
-Our geriatric horses (> 20 years old) require a bit more care and may experience a number of specific clinical problems as they get older.
+Horse care in Australia is evolving, leading to an increasing number of horses living into their late twenties and even thirties.
+Our geriatric horses (aged over 20 years) require extra attention and may face various specific health issues as they age.

-Common sings associated with disease in the older horse include:
+Common signs of disease in older horses include:

 • Weight loss